deepd1534/instagram-fake-account-detection/README.md

 # Instagram Fake Account Detection Project
-This project aim is to build and train a deep neural network model to detect fake or spam instagram accounts.
+The aim of this project is to build and train a deep neural network model to detect fake or spam instagram accounts.

 **<H3 align:right>FAKE INSTAGRAM ACOUNT DETECTOR</H3>**